Last Updated on March 7, 2023 by bethrmartin

 Nothing is better than setting up your furniture, taking a step back, and looking at how your space has been transformed into a beautiful oasis.
 Style your outdoor furniture around your finished rug, and look at how your outdoor space shines.

 Painting your own outdoor rug on your patio is an easy and affordable way to cheer up many types of outdoor living spaces.
 Anyone can accomplish this DIY project in a few days and be ready to entertain all year long.

 Forget the hassle of wet, moldy rugs that never dry out, and say hello to unlimited creativity.
 This project is perfect if your space is unusual in size or shape because you can paint anything you want.

 This may seem like a time consuming project, but this whole process only took me one weekend to accomplish.
 Not only do I love how this looks, but it’s so much easier to take care of, so the time was definitely well spent.

-When you are deciding how to paint your outdoor rug, don’t feel limited to a black and gray color palette.
+When deciding how to paint your outdoor rug, don’t feel limited to a black and gray color palette.
 Experiment with any color that matches your home decor and style, and don’t be scared of bright colors!